Figuring out how to save text messages from an iPhone to a computer can be a confusing task!

 Likewise, if you have more than just a few text messages to export, use Decipher TextMessage.
-The program will save your time and effort.
+The program will save you both time and effort.

 You can select various contacts in the program and save all their text messages and iMessages to your computer in a PDF file.

-From there you can print, email, or copy your text messages to an external hard drive so that your text message and iMessage conversations are safe and sound and properly backed up.
+From there you can print, email, or copy your text messages to an external hard drive so that your text message and iMessage conversations are all safely backed up!